markatou/magic-skydio/README.md

 - Set ROS_IP to the IP assigned by the master router to the base station.
 (This can be initialized per session, or set to persist in ~/.bashrc)
 - Open TCP port 9090 for inbound and outbound connections on the base station.
+- From the computer running the webpage set the IP address to the [ROS_IP](https://github.com/markatou/magic-skydio/blob/e48d1853dc34bf92c2f052f90aff8c6a4da78862/web/webpage.html#L36).